 Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), reportable accidents and dangerous occurrences must be reported electronically to the Local Authority Health and Safety Team.as soon as possible.

 3. External Trips & Visits

-The School follows the Leicester City Council Health and Safety Team procedures on School trips and visits, as given in Health and Safety 'safety management standards.
+The school follows the Leicester City Council Health and Safety Team procedures on school trips and visits, as given in Health and Safety Management Standards.

 4. Lone Working